by Aaron E. Looney

 Topics: First District, Homicide

-The NOPD is investigating a homicide that occurred today (Oct.
-26) in the 2600 block of Poydras Street.
+The NOPD is investigating a fatal shooting that occurred today (April 8, 2017) in the 600 block of South Scott Street.

 ...in your inbox.